jaesivsm/MindYourNeighbors/README.md

  * `enable`: a boolean (`true` or `false`), enabling or disabling a section.
  * `nslookup`: a boolean (`true` or `false`), making *MindYourNeighbors* looking up domain names for IP it'll print in the logs.
 Can be useful for debuging.
  * `error_on_stderr`: a boolean (`true` or `false`); if `true` and the command print something on *stderr*, the command will be ignored and executed again.
+ * `cron`: a cron styled time description in which the section will be activated